madx/roy/README.md

 Roy provides a `halt` method that takes a status code and an optional message.
 If there is no message it uses the default message from `Rack::Utils::HTTP_STATUS_CODES`

+### Plugins

+Various plugins are shipped with Roy, here is the full list:

+* **after**: modify the response after the app has been called
+* **before**: modify the environment before calling the app
+* **render**: integration with Tilt
+* **plugins**: a simple plugin loader

+Each plugin is designed to do only one thing.
+Thus it is very easy to take a look at the code and see how the plugin works.